MassMesh/autoygg/README.md

 ./autoygg-server
 ```

-3) Now switch to machine that will run `autoygg-client`.
+3) Now switch to the machine that will run `autoygg-client`.
 Because the client will reconfigure your local networking, it needs sufficient privileges to do so, e.g. by using sudo to invoke it.

 The `autoygg-client` program will accept parameters in a configuration file named *client.yaml*, which can be located in */etc/autoygg/* or in the directory the *autoygg-client* binary is executed from.
 Parameters may also be specified as command line arguments.
 The complete list of parameters can be consulted by running *autoygg-client --help*, e.g.: